 TEKsystems successfully implemented the recommended approach to managed application development, and now relevant PSS leadership can focus its attention on strategies for priority IT initiatives as opposed to managing the timely HR and logistical tasks associated with acquiring IT resources.

 The TEKsystems team served as an extension of the client’s current IT staff.
 They supported projects within PSS’s e-commerce product space.We provided a team of 11 resources including a global delivery manager, project manager, application architect, Java developers, and business and quality assurance analysts.
-The team started based out of TEKsystems’ Montreal Solution Centre (MSC), with a co-located resource in Jacksonville.
+The team started based out of TEKsystems’ Montreal Innovation Centre, with a co-located resource in Jacksonville.
 After TEKsystems conducted a thorough evaluation of the schedule and costs for our first quarterly business review with the client, PSS determine that they could no longer move forward despite being satisfied with our work.
 Although they saw the value in our partnership and were impressed with our Agile approach and the maturity of our Montreal facility, they could not afford to continue with the solution initially recommended.

 Demonstrating the strength and flexibility of our partnership, TEKsystems designed an alternative solution that would (1) eliminate the need to forego the time and money already invested by cancelling the program altogether, and (2) allow the client to receive the IT support it needed at a price and time it could afford.
-We proposed a mixed on-site and off-shore solution utilizing TEKsystems' Whitefield Solution Center based in Bangalore, India.
+We proposed a mixed on-site and off-shore solution utilizing TEKsystems' Bangalore Solution Center based in Bangalore, India.
 We suggested this approach with goals to drive lower annual service costs, provide budget and opportunity for additional positions to move to Bangalore, and minimize risk and process change.

 The transition to a mixed on-site and off-shore team proved successful and the client was impressed with the caliber of our resources and delivery.
 The client was also pleased with our flexibility and seamlessness in moving from Montreal to Bangalore.
 We gave them the information they needed and decisions were made quickly so as to not further stifle deadlines; after three collaborative client meetings and the production of an implementation plan, PSS was on the same page and ready to move forward with the revised approach.

-To smoothly transition our efforts from Montreal to Bangalore, we completed current projects in the MSC, and then began onboarding and training the Bangalore team.
-The MSC team went to India for two weeks to train, transfer knowledge and supervise, ensuring the Bangalore team understood their role and could deliver to client expectations.
+To smoothly transition our efforts from Montreal to Bangalore, we completed current projects in the Montreal Innovation Center, and then began onboarding and training the Bangalore team.
+The Montreal team went to India for two weeks to train, transfer knowledge and supervise, ensuring the Bangalore team understood their role and could deliver to client expectations.
 Meanwhile, the client was concerned with open communication and multiple time zones, obstacles that could emerge when changing the scope from near to off shore.
 In order to combat those challenges, we maintained the same delivery manager throughout the transition and established a business and system analyst role in Jacksonville.
 These resources would be dedicated to serving as both the client’s point of contact and the Bangalore team’s source for client information and feedback.